jotare/bevy_quit/README.md

 # bevy_quit

-`bevy_quit` is a simple bevy plugin to easily add keybindings to exit a bevy game.
+`bevy_quit` is a simple bevy plugin to easily add keybindings to exit bevy games game.

 ## Example usage